 Efalizumab Side Effects

 Not all side effects for efalizumab may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to efalizumab: subcutaneous powder for solution

-Check with your doctor immediately if any of the following side effects occur while taking efalizumab:Less common
+You should check with your doctor immediately if any of these side effects occur when taking efalizumab:Less common

 - Accumulation of pus